cvetanoskip/Guitar-shop/README.md

 - Filtering, searching, and sorting data on the client side
 - Implementing infinite scrolling for loading more items dynamically
 - Structuring a React project in a way that is easy to follow

-It is not a production-ready application, but it covers the core concepts I have been learning during my internship.

 ## Author